 2. Deferred examination requests may be granted in limited circumstances as explained below:

 i.
-Where two Harvard Law School examinations are scheduled on the same day, one exam will be deferred.
+Where a student has two Harvard Law School examinations scheduled on the same day, one exam will be deferred by one business day.

-ii.
+iii.
 Religious observance conflict.
-A student who cannot take an exam at the time scheduled for religious reasons will be allowed to take it at a different time.
+A student who cannot take an exam at the time scheduled for religious reasons will be allowed to take it at a different time as arranged by the Office of the Registrar.

 b) To request deferment under the following circumstances (Sections IV(B)(2)(b)(i-vi) below), students should contact the Dean of Students: